unchartedsoftware/aperture-tiles/docs/documentation/configuration/readme.md

 repeat
 	Indicates whether the map will repeat when the user scrolls off one end.
-	Most useful for geographic maps.

 intervalSpec

 	type
-		Type of interval along the axis "percentage" or "fixed".
+		Type of interval along the axis "percentage", "fixed " or "value".

 	increment
 		Value or percentage of units by which to increment the intervals.